BS Geological Engineering, Colorado School of Mines

 AML 6A-X – Rock Springs Subsidence: Mr. Hutson prepared designs and directed construction to complete the subsidence mitigation of the Tract H site using excavation methods.
 Mr. Hutson presented progress reports at public meetings related to this project in support of AML’s public relations project.
 Mr. Hutson was also involved in the excavation and backfill of subsidence occurring in the Tract J Macy’s Truck Stop parking lot.

 AML 63-P3 – Statewide Coal: Mr. Hutson led the investigation and design of the sites currently included in the project, Monarch, Glenrock Coal, and Burning Coal Draw.
 Mr. Hutson completed the design of the Monarch site utilizing Natural Regrade, and construction of this site was completed in 2013.
-Current work is ongoing on the Glenrock Coal mine to reclaim multiple pre-law spoils areas with Natural Regrade geomorphic reclamation designs.
+The Dave Johnston coal mine near Glenrock was the second project under this contract to reclaim multiple pre-law spoils areas with Natural Regrade geomorphic reclamation designs.

 AML 8.1 and 8.1-II – Statewide Abandoned Mine Land Inventory: These projects pioneered use of historic mine mapping to aid mine inventories.
 BRS participated in both inventory projects for both coal and non-coal including the majority of the uranium projects.
 Mr. Hutson led field investigation teams and prepared conceptual designs and cost estimates for various sites.